-In Suburban Castle, students will design and build a desktop game, photo frame and clock.
+In Suburban Castle, students will design and build a house sign, photo frame and clock.
 Using real world context and situations, students will focus on developing their understanding of the design process through the practical application of design thinking strategies, drawing and prototyping.
 In doing this, students will learn to be critical thinkers and be prepared to be effective and innovative problem solvers as they learn about, and work with contemporary and emerging technologies.
-This unit is based mainly with timber products however will have opportunities to use non conventional manufacturing methods.
+This unit is based mainly with timber products however will have opportunities to use non conventional manufacturing methods (laser and water jet cutter).